 The qualities of a good mentor are numerous.
 The mentor: 1) must produce scholarly activity and be able to establish a close rapport with the graduate student; 2) should have a substantial background in the methodology for the proposed project and be able to guide the student with formulating a credible scientific design; and 3) must have sufficient time for research and for counsel and supervision of the student.

-The student, in consultation with the mentor and Thesis Committee, will develop a proposed degree plan for submission to the Biomedical Sciences Graduate Program Director by no later than the end of the second semester of residence.
+The student, in consultation with the mentor and Thesis Committee, will develop a proposed degree plan for submission to the Department of Biomedical Sciences Graduate Program Director by no later than the end of the second semester of residence.
 Part-time students may submit this plan at a later time as determined by the pace of their program and consultation with the Graduate Program Director.
 A form is used to establish or change a degree plan; after being filled in, a hard copy should be printed and the required signatures obtained.
 This form can be found at:

 Minor changes to degree plans, including the addition, deletion, or change in timing of reading and research courses, and the change in timing of the thesis proposal must be reported to the BMS Graduate Program Committee.

 The thesis must follow the TAMU thesis guidelines.
-It is expected that the manuscript must be in the review process, although the final acceptance is not required prior to the thesis defense.
+It is expected that the manuscript be in the review process, although the final acceptance is not required prior to the thesis defense.

 The thesis should deal with a topic related to the major field of study, embody the results of the original individual research, demonstrate an understanding of the literature on the subject, establish mastery of appropriate research techniques, and constitute a contribution to knowledge.
 The text must be written in English.
 Thesis guidelines are available at http://www.bcd.tamhsc.edu/graduate-studies/futurestudents/index.htm